hawtio/hawtio/FAQ.md

 Mostly hawtio just works.
 However, please check out the [Configuration Guide](http://hawt.io/configuration/index.html) to see what kinds of things you can configure via system properties, environment variables, web.xml context-params or dependency injection.

+#### How do I disable security?

+Since 1.2-M2 of hawtio we enable security by default using the underlying application container's security mechanism.

+Here's how to [disable security](https://github.com/hawtio/hawtio/blob/master/doc/Configuration.md#configuring-or-disabling-security-in-karaf-servicemix-fuse) if you wish to remove the need to login to hawtio.

 #### What has changed lately?

 Try have a look at the [change log](http://hawt.io/changelog.html) to see the latest changes in hawtio!